diegargon/monnet/README.md

 */15 * * * * root /usr/bin/php /var/www/html/monnet-discovery.php
 ```

-In the future we will migrating that cli tools to python.
+In the future I will migrating that cli tools to Python.

-After that you must configure your network/s clicking on"Netwrok" on the
+After that, you must configure your network/s clicking on "Netwrok" on the top left panel.
-top left panel

 ## Composer

-Necessary if you want support for send mails
+Necessary if you want support for send mails.

 ```
 apt install composer